upyesp/upyesp.org/content/posts/python-virtual_environments.md

 > For detailed information, visit the official Python documentation, section [Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html).

 1. Create a new directory, to contain your Python project, for example `HelloWorld`.
+1. Optional... it is good practice to use source control, like `Git`, to do that, open a terminal and enter
+    ```text
+    git init
+    ```
 1. Within `HelloWorld`, open a terminal, create a new Python virtual environment, called ".venv"
     ```text
     python -m venv .venv
     ```
+1. If you created a git repository (with `git init`, mentioned above), you'll want to exclude the `.venv` virtual environment from git
+    1. in the project directory, create a file called `.gitignore`
+    1. edit `.gitignore` and add `.venv`, save `.gitignore`
+    1. if you want, you can add other directories or files to `.gitignore`
+    1. for more information, see [2.2 Git Basics - Recording Changes to the Repository](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)
 1. Start *.venv*
     ```text
     .venv\scripts\activate